isaiah3031/archimydes-challenge/README.md

-### The hardest part was
+### The most challenging part was

-Styling things at the bare minimum to reach the deadline.
-Still code isn't the type of thing you can tweak until the very last minute.

-Learning to communicate with the API.
-There was a little more auth work to be done on the frontend side than I'm used to.
-Submitting auth headers and remembering to set the content type fixed this problem.

-Also looking through the API files gave me a little hope because of how readable it was.
-I can definetly see some similarities between Express and Rails.
+Leaving things unstyled or not styled the way I wanted in favor of reaching the deadline.
+I did this because tweaking things up to the last minute seems risky.

 ## Overall

 I'm sure I could do more with this if given more time.
-The functionality is all there I believe but it looks like it was designed by a developer.
-The AdobeXD files I made yesterday were pretty minimalistic but I abandoned some of the more elaborate ones to make sure I had time to submit everything.
+The functionality is all there, I believe, but it looks like a developer designed it.
+The AdobeXD files I made yesterday were pretty minimalistic, but I abandoned some of the more elaborate ones to make sure I had time to submit everything.

-This project helped me realize how much further I've came since building my portfolio project.
-Which of course means I need to create some new things that are more representative of my skills.
+This project helped me realize how much further I've come since building my portfolio project.
+So, I plan to create some new projects for my portfolio that will represent my skills more.

 Thank you for the opportunity!